chinedufn/swift-bridge/README.md

 During this phase we'll focus on adding support for more types, patterns and and common use cases that we discover.

-We won't be overly focused on what the best names or arguments or structure during this phase.
+While we must always be thoughtful, we won't be obsessively focused on what the best names, arguments or approaches are during this phase.

 #### Phase 2: Make it Ergonomic